anupam74/license-repo/README.md

 # license-repo
-This is a repository for configuration files of license-service.
+This is a centralized configuration repository for license service application.